Darkness-H/skills/README.md

 - **`download_icons.js`**
    - Purpose: Download skill icons from external sources, save them to `public/electronics/icons`, and handle error messages for any failed downloads.

+### 05/11/2024

+** Implementation of the Front-End section**

+Created and implemented the script `skillsPanel.js`, which dynamically generates a visual representation of skills using SVG hexagons.
+The following features were incorporated:

+- Dynamic Data Loading: Fetches skill data from skills.json to create a visual skill representation.
+- SVG Hexagon Creation: Renders each skill as an SVG hexagon with the skill title displayed inside, ensuring proper fitting.
+- Icon Integration: Loads skill icons from the public/electronics/icons directory, aligning them with their respective hexagons.